elmtree-askmo/cloudcannon-app/content/learn/psychology/how-do-vertebrate-organ-systems-interact-to-influence-animal-behavior.md

     subject: Psychology
     url: /learn/psychology/questions/what-are-the-different-types-of-learning-and-how-do-they-impact-animal-behavior
 related_article2:
-    id: 166390
+    id: 166385
     title: >-
-        What is convergent evolution, and how does it affect phenotypic traits?
+        What are the different types of selection, and how do they affect allele frequencies in a population?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-convergent-evolution-and-how-does-it-affect-phenotypic-traits
+    url: /learn/psychology/questions/what-are-the-different-types-of-selection-and-how-do-they-affect-allele-frequencies-in-a-population
 related_article3:
-    id: 166396
+    id: 166381
     title: >-
-        How does the nervous system coordinate body functions to produce behavioral responses?
+        What are the different types of learning, and how do they impact animal behavior?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-nervous-system-coordinate-body-functions-to-produce-behavioral-responses
+    url: /learn/psychology/questions/what-are-the-different-types-of-learning-and-how-do-they-impact-animal-behavior
 related_article4:
-    id: 166393
+    id: 166385
     title: >-
-        What are the effects of sensory input and integration on animal behavior?
+        What are the different types of selection, and how do they affect allele frequencies in a population?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-effects-of-sensory-input-and-integration-on-animal-behavior
+    url: /learn/psychology/questions/what-are-the-different-types-of-selection-and-how-do-they-affect-allele-frequencies-in-a-population
 related_article5:
-    id: 166390
+    id: 166385
     title: >-
-        What is convergent evolution, and how does it affect phenotypic traits?
+        What are the different types of selection, and how do they affect allele frequencies in a population?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-convergent-evolution-and-how-does-it-affect-phenotypic-traits
+    url: /learn/psychology/questions/what-are-the-different-types-of-selection-and-how-do-they-affect-allele-frequencies-in-a-population
 ---

 &nbsp;